neuroinformatics-unit/HowTo/docs/source/ephys_at_swc/resources.md

 A particularly useful resource is the [Neuropixels](https://www.ucl.ac.uk/neuropixels/courses) course, with their videos published online (e.g. [2023](https://www.ucl.ac.uk/neuropixels/training/2023-neuropixels-course)).
-While these are targeted towards for Neuropixels users, they are valuable resources for any researcher approaching electrophysiology preprocessing and analysis.
+While these are targeted towards Neuropixels users, they are valuable resources for any researcher approaching electrophysiology preprocessing and analysis.